JustenPhillips/justenphillips.github.io/bankrobber.md

 Content-Length: 0
 Content-Type: text/html; charset=UTF-8
 ```
-The response headers here tells us a lot about the authentication mechanisms in place.
+The response headers here tells us a lot of useful information about the authentication mechanisms in place.

 `Location: user` indicates redirection to the `/user` dir
 we can assume admin should get redirected to `/admin`

-cookie-based authentication
+cookie-based authentication:
 `Set-Cookie: id=25` tells us it's likely there are 25 other accounts
-`id=1` or `0` is probably the admin
+`id=1` or `0` is probably the admin.

 The username and password values are base64 and url-encoded.

-We can try a few basic passwords to attempt to login as admin.
+We can try a few basic passwords to attempt to login as admin but failed.
 There is no lockout mechnaisms for attempts made.
-This sets the stage if all else fails for a Brute Force attack
+This sets the stage if all else fails for a Brute Force attacks
+but I was feeling BF is a bit too much Script Kiddie like for an insane box,
-but I want to return to the `login.php` and see what else we can do.
+so return to the `login.php` to see what else might we be able to do.

-Session surfing with blind reflected XSS attack.
+So now I switch over to Burp and Browser.